Skip to main content

 AI Invoice Processing for Small Businesses

-AI invoice processing for small business is the use of AI to read incoming invoices, extract structured data (vendor, invoice number, line items, totals, due dates), match the invoice against existing records, route it for approval, and post it to accounting.
-Preisser Solutions builds custom AI invoice processing systems for small and mid-sized businesses, with human approval checkpoints designed into every workflow.
-The HG Oil Holdings case study is a documented example — a custom AI invoice assistant that eliminated manual invoice reading, reduced back-office time by 95%, and improved invoice handling accuracy by 75%.
+AI invoice processing for small business is the use of AI to read incoming invoices, extract structured data — vendor, invoice number, line items, totals, due dates, GL codes — match the invoice against existing records, flag anomalies, route it for approval, and post it to the accounting system.
+Preisser Solutions builds these systems for small and mid-sized businesses.
+The HG Oil Holdings build is the documented example: a custom AI invoice assistant that eliminated manual invoice reading, reduced back-office handling time by 75%, and prevented additional administrative headcount — with every payment still gated by a human approver.

-The hidden cost of manual invoicing
+The cost of manual invoice processing

-What AI can do
+What AI handles

-What AI can safely handle in invoice processing
+What AI can handle in invoice processing

 • Data extraction — reading vendor name, invoice number, date, due date, line items, quantities, unit prices, totals, and tax